robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 these keywords.
 Using variables is the only option if keywords have conflicting signatures.

-.. table:: Using automatic type coercion
+.. table:: Using automatic type conversion
    :class: example

    ===========  =================  =============  ==========  =====================